uurcan7/WaEnhancer/docs/README.md

 * Bootloader Spoofer (Thanks to [chiteroman](https://github.com/chiteroman))
 * LSPosed Framework Core Patch (thanks to the [LSPosed](https://github.com/LSPosed) team)
 * Bridge Client and Server (Thanks to [rhunk](https://github.com/rhunk/))

----

-**Note**: Please use WaEnhancer responsibly and in compliance with the terms and conditions of the apps you are modifying.
-Misuse of this tool may lead to legal consequences.